By request: How to Homeschool High School: How to Choose High School Curriculum.

 There’s not ONE right way to homeschool high school.

 - So, if you feel pressure from someone who says they have THE right way for everyone, you do not have to pay them any mind.
 You might end up liking their curriculum, but do not be guilted into thinking their right way has to be your right way.

 There’s not a mistake when you buy curriculum and it is not the best fit.

 - Even curriculum that doesn’t work for your family isn’t a loss, it’s a learning!
 It can be a learning on:

 - How to develop self-discipline and work through a text even if you do not like it.

-- How to file texts away for the next teen (who has a different personality).
+- Also, how to file texts away for the next teen (who has a different personality).

 - How to give grace to yourself and role model resiliency.

 That said, let’s concentrate on choosing curriculum so hopefully you get it nailed with the first try.